axelarnetwork/axelar-contract-deployments/releases/evm/2025-07-Monad-Transceiver-v1.1.0.md

 3. Go to logs section and check for `SendTransceiverMessage` event, you'll find two transactions, with Transceiver address for both Wormhole and Axelar.

-4. Crosscheck deployed `AxelarTransceiver` address, AxelarTransceiver should emit `RelayingInfo` event
+4. Crosscheck deployed `MonadAxelarTransceiver` address, MonadAxelarTransceiver should emit `RelayingInfo` event

 ### Monad -> Ethereum